 Once you’re back home from your adventure, it is time to tweak and play with Photoshop.
 As a beginner, it is natural to end up with pitch black shots of the sky, but don’t be disheartened already.
 The process isn’t over yet.

 Photoshop and other applications offer a myriad of processing features for your pictures.
 More than the basic brightness and contrast, explore the options of adjusting the curves of your photograph.
 Specifically, the shades of blue, green and red.

 This way, you can correct minor glitches and add more life to your photograph.
 No wonder it resembles the National Geography standard of night sky photography!

 So which of these did you enjoy the most?
 Was it your long journey to a place far away?
 A place to imbibe the beauty of nature, away from the dark smoke billowing from vehicles in the busy city.

 Or, was it in learning about these basic astrophotography tips and the ensuing realization that it doesn’t take rocket science to capture the beauty that has allured you for so long?

 Whichever it is, one thing is certain.
 Photography is not just an art, it is a way of life.
-Beyond the physics, the techniques, and the long travels to peculiar locations, it lies in the fulfilment you get.
-When you can smile and tell yourself a reassuring 'yes', thats when you know you've clicked with your dear camera and soon enough, your fans.
+Beyond the physics, the techniques, and the long travels to peculiar locations, it lies in the fulfillment you get.
+When you can smile and tell yourself a reassuring 'yes', that's when you know you've clicked with your dear camera and soon enough, your fans.